I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_sym_dump_param.md

 DBG_DUMP_LIST should be set in <b>Options</b> to tell this <b>Ioctl</b> to iterate over the list.

+`CallbackRoutine`

+Specifies a callback function that is called by the engine.
+The engine provides the callback function with information about the symbol and its members.

+`nFields`

+Specifies the number of entries in the <b>Fields</b> array.

+`Fields`

+Specifies an array of <a href="..\wdbgexts\ns-wdbgexts-_field_info.md">FIELD_INFO</a> structures that control the behavior of this operation for individual members of the specified symbol.
+See FIELD_INFO for details.

 `ModBase`

 Receives the location in the target's memory of the start of the module that contains the symbol.

-`nFields`

-Specifies the number of entries in the <b>Fields</b> array.

-`Options`

-Specifies the flags that determine the behavior of this <b>Ioctl</b> operation.
-For a description of these flags, see Remarks.

-`Reserved`

-`size`

-Specifies the size, in bytes, of this structure.
-It should be set to <code>sizeof(SYM_DUMP_PARAM)</code>.

-`sName`

-Specifies the name of the symbol to lookup.

 `TypeId`